-- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions.
+- DO NOT try to light any appliance. - DO NOT touch any electric switch; DO NOT use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas suppliers instructions.

-- If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in the gas control buttons.
+- If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to turn the gas control knob.
 Never use tools.
-If the control buttons will not push in, don't try to repair them, call a qualified service technician.
-Force or attempted repair may result in fire or explosion. - D. Do not use this appliance if any part has been under water.
+If the knob will not turn by hand, do not try to repair it, call a qualified service technician.
+Force or attempted repair may result in fire or explosion. - D. DO NOT use this appliance if any part has been under water.
 Immediately call a qualified installer or service agency to replace a flooded water heater.
 Do not attempt to repair the unit!
 It must be replaced!